tusharsadhwani/aoc_text_wrap/README.md

 Automatic text wrapper I wrote for Advent of Code.

+It reads a text file, and wraps all text in it to a line width of 72 characters.

 I use it to format AoC problems to python docstrings for [my solutions repo][1].

 I also use it for [Daily Byte][2].